Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

 To illustrate these issues, we reproduce a simulation study considered in \cite{Robinson2017}.
 We randomly sample 100 sets of 50 points from each of two different shapes: one circle of radius 1 (shape 1) and two circles of radius 0.9 and 1.1 (shape 2), as shown in Figure~\ref{fig:sim}.
 We compute persistent homology for 200 sets of point cloud data using the Rips complex.
-The difference between the two spaces is reflected in the one-dimensional persistence diagrams, given in the second from the right panel of Figure~\ref{fig:sim}.
-The dimension one interval for shape 1 ($ \text{Death}- \text{Birth} \approx1.3$) is longer than the longest dimension one interval for shape 2 ($ \text{Death}- \text{Birth} \approx1.1$).
-Also, shape 2 has several very short-lived dimension one intervals.
-The 200 one-dimensional persistence diagrams are converted to 200 persistence images.

-We conduct naive two-sample pooled variance $t$-tests at every element to test the differences between the two spaces.
+The difference between the two spaces is reflected in the dimension-one persistence diagrams, given in the second from the right panel of Figure~\ref{fig:sim}.
+The dimension-one interval for shape 1 ($ \text{Death}- \text{Birth} \approx1.3$) is longer than the longest dimension-one interval for shape 2 ($ \text{Death}- \text{Birth} \approx1.1$).
+Also, shape 2 has several very short-lived dimension-one intervals.
+The 200 dimension-one persistence diagrams are converted to 200 persistence images of $40 \times 40$ pixels using the Gaussian smoothing function with $h=0.075$ and the arctangent weight.
+We conduct the two-sample pooled variance $t$-test at every pixel to examine the differences between the two spaces.
 Figure~\ref{fig:sim.res} presents the average difference of the persistence images, standard errors, and two-sample $t$-test statistics.

-As shown in the Figure, some elements which have small mean differences in Figure~\ref{subfig:ttestdiff} correspond to large $t$-test statistics in Figure~\ref{subfig:ttestt} (i.e., elements on the top).
-This happens because the corresponding elements have small standard errors.
-For example, the elements on the top-left corner in Figure~\ref{subfig:ttestt} have large test statistics because the sample standard deviations are relatively small.
+In the naive hypothesis testing, some pixels irrelevant to inference are used.
+Including unnecessary pixels could reduce the detection power of the test.
+Even though some pixels have small mean differences, they can have large test statistics.
+For example, some pixels on the top in Figure~\ref{subfig:ttestt} have large test statistics but they have small mean differences in Figure~\ref{subfig:ttestdiff}.
+This is because their sample standard deviations are relatively small in Figure~\ref{subfig:ttestse}.
 As a result, it is difficult to differentiate whether the large test statistics are due to the mean differences or the small sample standard errors.

-The elements with small mean differences having large test statistics can be seen as the false positives in this case.
-The actual differences of the shapes will appear around the three peak areas in Figure~\ref{subfig:ttestdiff} and \ref{subfig:ttestse}.
-Even though the mean difference of one element is negligibly small compared to other elements, the $t$-test statistic can still be large if its standard error is small enough.
-These false positives are closely related to the vectorization process; once persistence diagrams are vectorized, the local element loses the information about the overall variability.
-Therefore, overall mean or variability information should be considered for the hypothesis testing of persistence images.